Information for Students Affected by Hurricane Milton

 The flexible, self-paced programs serve the educational needs of RNs, society's healthcare needs, and the nursing profession's need for a clinically competent and technologically adept workforce prepared to assume leadership positions in nursing.

 In 2010, the School of Nursing was named in honor of W. Cary Edwards, a distinguished community leader and public servant.
-During his tenure as chief counsel to New Jersey Governor Thomas H. Kean, Mr. Edwards was instrumental in securing the initial funding that made it possible to begin nursing education at Thomas Edison State University.
-In addition, he has a distinguished record of service to higher education and the State of New Jersey which includes serving as Attorney General, Chairman of the State Commission on Investigation, and a member of the New Jersey Assembly.
+During his tenure as chief counsel to New Jersey Gov. Thomas H. Kean, Edwards was instrumental in securing the initial funding that made it possible to begin nursing education at Thomas Edison State University.
+In addition, he has a distinguished record of service to higher education and the state of New Jersey that includes serving as attorney general, chair of the State Commission on Investigation and a member of the New Jersey Assembly.

 Accreditation

-CCNEThe baccalaureate degree program in nursing, master’s degree program in nursing, and doctor of nursing practice program at Thomas Edison State University are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.
+The baccalaureate degree program in nursing, master’s degree program in nursing and Doctor of Nursing Practice program at Thomas Edison State University are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.

 The W. Cary Edwards School of Nursing and Health Professions programs at Thomas Edison State University are accredited by the New Jersey Board of Nursing.